 Green bean casserole isn’t the fanciest (or prettiest) of dishes but it was always a Thanksgiving dinner tradition when I was growing up.
 Our first year with food allergies, I hosted Thanksgiving and I was set on making the same dishes we always had growing up but with an “allergy free” twist.

 The challenge was making those dishes still taste good.
-I found that a couple of substitutions this dish can be free of the top 8 allergens but still enjoyed by everyone.
+I found that, with a couple of substitutions, this dish can be free of the top 8 allergens but still enjoyed by everyone.
 This variation of the classic holiday dish doesn’t stray too far away from the original.

 Also, milk is often added to the recipe but I omit it because the soup that I use is not as thick as canned condensed soup.
 If the condensed soup that you use is very thick, you might need to add some rice milk to get the desired consistency.

 Finally, I top it with wheat/gluten free cereal to duplicate the crunch that french fried onions traditionally provide.

 This classic Thanksgiving dish is still delicious with an allergy friendly twist.
 It is free of dairy, eggs, wheat/gluten, soy, peanuts, tree nuts, fish, and shellfish.